havetisy/morphology-aware-transformers/README.md

 ## Overview

-This repository hosts experimental pipelines and models for morphology-aware transformer architectures in low-resource, morphologically rich languages, with a focus on Armenian and Greek.
+This repository hosts experimental pipelines and models for morphology-aware transformer architectures in low-resource, morphologically rich languages, with a primary focus on Armenian and Greek.

+The projects explore data-centric and architecture-level strategies for injecting explicit linguistic structure into pretrained transformer models, combining expert-annotated resources, synthetic datasets, and Universal Dependencies treebanks.

 ---